farvillage/hackathon/README.md

 ##
 ### Hackathon:
-Our first project for a Hackathon: Zenplace.
+Our first project for a Hackathon: ZenPlace.

   Collaborators: <br/>